Clooos/Bubble-Card/README.md

 module_installed: true
 ```

-You can now refresh your page or restart your HA Companion App, and the cache will automatically update on all your devices.
+You can now refresh your page or restart your HA Companion App, and the cache will automatically update on all your devices (in http only).
+If everthing is running you can remove this line.

-Try to clear your cache if it's not working.
+Try to clear your browser cache if it's not working.

 ## Configuration